PowerDNS/pdns/CODING_GUIDELINES.md

 # Memory Handling

 The memory model in C++, inherited from the C era, is very powerful but also very error-prone.
-Several features are available in modern (C++11 and up) C++ to make it possible to avoid most of the pitfalls, while conserving the same level of performance.
+Several features are available in modern C++ (11 and up) to make it possible to avoid most of the pitfalls, while conserving the same level of performance.

-Most of the issues related to memory allocation (memory leaks, use-after-free) can be solved by using standard containers, or taking advantage of RAII and smart pointers, which take care of destructing the object when it is not used anymore.
+Most of the issues related to memory allocation (memory leaks, use-after-free) can be solved by using standard containers, or taking advantage of RAII and smart pointers, which take care of destroying objects when it is not used anymore.

 ## Stack-based Memory Allocation

 Default allocations, when declaring a variable local to a function for example, are done on the stack instead of doing a dynamic allocation on the heap.
-Allocating objects on the stack is faster, especially in threaded programs, and provides the benefit that objects are automatically destroyed when the function is exited.
+Allocating objects on the stack is faster, especially in threaded programs, and provides the benefit that objects are automatically destroyed when the function exits.

-One caveat is that the programmer needs to be wary of is the size of the object in order not to exceed the space available on the stack, which would corrupt other objects in memory and could lead to a crash, or even execution of arbitrary code.
+One caveat that the programmer needs to be aware of is the size of the object in order to not exceed the space available on the stack, which would corrupt other objects in memory and could lead to a crash, or even execution of arbitrary code.
-This is especially true in the Recursor which uses a custom stack-switching in user-space mechanism and thus has a reduced stack size.
+This is especially true in the Recursor which uses a custom mechanism for stack-switching in user-space and thus has a reduced stack size.

 ### Variable-Length Arrays (VLAs)

 In order to avoid smashing the stack, special care should be taken to limit the depth of function calls that, for example, can grow quickly with recursion.
-A second common source of smash stacking is the use of Variable-Length Arrays, whose size is determined at runtime and is therefore very hard to predict.
+A second common source of stack smashing is the use of Variable-Length Arrays (VLAs), whose size is determined at runtime and is therefore very hard to predict.
-The C++ language does not support VLAs but a lot of compilers inherit such a support from C99, so it is possible to use them by accident.
+The C++ language does not support VLAs but a lot of compilers inherit such support from C99, so it is possible to use them by accident.
 PowerDNS strictly forbids the use of VLAs, as does the Linux kernel, and enforces that with the `-Werror=vla` compiler flag.

 ### C-style Arrays

-While you might still find some in the existing code base, we are actively trying to get rid of C-style arrays like this one:
+While you might still find some uses of C-style arrays in the existing code base, we are actively trying to get rid of them.
+One example is as follows:

 ```C++
 somestruct buffer[12];